Bako Touré

 Bassidiki Touré (7 December 1939 – 28 April 2001), commonly known as Bako Touré, was a Mali international football forward who played for clubs in Mali and France.

 Playing career

 Born in Bamako, Touré began playing club football for local sides ASPTT Bamako and Jeanne d'Arc de Bamako.

 In 1957, Touré moved to France and joined ASPTT Nice.
 He would soon play for Ligue 1 sides Olympique de Marseille, Toulouse FC and AS Nancy.

 After a spell playing in Ligue 2, he joined FC Nantes and would win Ligue 1 during 1965.

 Touré made several appearances for the senior Mali national football team and participated in the 1972 African Cup of Nations finals, where Mali placed second.

-Personal
+Personal life

 Touré is the father of French international and Olympic footballer José Touré.
 Touré died at age 61 on 28 April 2001.